grmlin/watched/README.md

 An interval based fallback is included, so older browsers will profit, too.
 Anything >= IE9 should be fine.

 In either case only a single mutation observer will be created for the scripts lifespan.
-All `LiveNodeList` instances will listens to this one observer.
+All `LiveNodeList` instances will listen to this one observer.

 ## Important notes